 1. HAVE A STASH READY 👀

 Stash plant-based snacks with a long(er) shelf life in your pantry, desk drawers, car, purse, fanny pack... so you always know you have something junk-free to nibble on before you fall off track with your healthy diet.
-Inspo: Nuts, dehydrated kale chips, unsweetened dried fruits, and naturally sweetened gluten-free granolas.
+Our Superfood Trail Mix, dehydrated kale chips, and unsweetened dried fruits are great options.

 2. FROZEN GOODS ❄️